 Organize To Win is a series of three books that distill lessons from hundreds of grassroots campaigns to show how anyone can stop bad projects.
 These guides lead you step-by-step through the minefields citizens, who try to effect change in their communities, must navigate.
 Email a request to Jim to receive a free electronic version of Vols 1, 2, or 3 JimatBritell.com

 Leading a successful grassroots campaign involves organizing people, holding meetings, writing letters, being interviewed, and negotiating with trained professionals and lawyers.
 You will be advocating in regulatory and political settings that your opponents have mastered.
-These books help you navigate these processes, and extract lessons from hundreds of campaigns where local people like you succeeded in protecting old growth forests, stopped destructive gold mining, prevented giveaways of public land, and halted proposed landfills.
+These books will teach you lessons learned from hundreds of campaigns in which ordinary people protected old growth forests, stopped destructive gold mining, prevented giveaways of public land, and halted proposed landfills.

-Volume 2 : FREE BOOK TO NEWSLETTER SUBSCRIBERS Continues with human, political, ethical problems campaigns will encounter; rethinking Earth Day; education vs. activism; rethinking wilderness campaigns.
+Volume 2 : Continues with human, political, ethical problems campaigns will encounter; rethinking Earth Day; education vs. activism; rethinking wilderness campaigns.

 Volume 3: Includes, lessons from great grassroots campaigns, philosophical issues involved with activism, myths about consensus and win-win.

 Note: All three books are also available on Amazon.